squid1127/jerry-bot/README.md

 - **commands** - A random set of application commands, some of which rely on external APIs
 - **auto-reply** - Regex-based system to reply to messages based on content.
 Now fully supports native interactions.
 - **music** - A discord music player with the ability to easily import music and fancy interactions.
-(Missing UI elements, file based import system)
+(Missing UI elements, file based import syste needs reworking)

 ### Incomplete/Need Reworking